A general-purpose, ahead-of-time compiled language with algebraic effects

 yo version clean

-When a .yo-version file exists, the yo CLI automatically dispatches to the pinned version — downloading and caching it on first use.
-The LSP server also reads .yo-version to resolve the correct standard library for go-to-definition and completions.
+When a .yo-version file exists, the yo CLI automatically dispatches to the pinned version — downloading and caching the matching native release bundle on first use.

 See docs/en-US/VERSION_MANAGEMENT.md for full documentation.